angular/angular/aio/content/guide/reactive-forms.md

 ### Step 3 - Register the control in the template

-You’ve created the control in the component class, so now you must associate it with a form control element in the template.
-Update the template with the form control using the `formControl` binding provided the `FormControlDirective` included in the `ReactiveFormsModule`.
+After you create the control in the component class, you must associate it with a form control element in the template.
+Update the template with the form control using the `formControl` binding provided by the `FormControlDirective` included in the `ReactiveFormsModule`.

 <code-example path="reactive-forms/src/app/name-editor/name-editor.component.html" region="control-binding" linenums="false" title="src/app/name-editor/name-editor.component.html">